melankolia/whale-talk/README.md

 Once we have converted text to the whale language, the result is sung slowly, as is a custom in the ocean.

 ### Test Input and Output
-Input  : turpentine and turtles
+Input  : turpentine and turtles.
-Output : UUEEIEEAUUEE
+Output : UUEEIEEAUUEE.